 In addition, the applicant's plan includes several other buildings that are not providing the required pedestrian connection where there do not appear to be site constraints preventing them from doing so.
-For instance, there are no physical limitations identified on the north side of "Street A" that would cause a difficulty to provide individual pedestrian access points for ground level units in Buildings 5 through 8 to the public sidewalk.
+For instance, there are no physical limitations identified on the north side of "Street A" that would cause difficulty to provide individual pedestrian access points for ground level units in Buildings 5 through 8 to the public sidewalk.
 In fact, the applicant is already providing ground floor pedestrian access from proposed Building 4 and Building 9 to "Street A".
 Similarly, there are no physical limitations to provide individual pedestrian access points for ground level units in Buildings 12 through 14 to the public sidewalk on Landaggard Drive NW, and the applicant has not addressed the approval criteria for the connection to these buildings.
-Staff finds that this development standard can be met with the proposed development and the applicant has not demonstrated that removing the direct pedestrian access requirement for these buildings 5-8 and 12-14 is denied and the following conditions apply:
+Council finds that this development standard can be met with the proposed development and the applicant has not demonstrated that removing the direct pedestrian access requirement for these buildings equally or better meets the intent of the code; therefore, the adjustment request for buildings 5-8 and 12-14 is denied and the following conditions apply: